Mike Pence Knew About Donald Trump’s Ukraine Activity, Says Greg Olear

-Donald Trump‘s phone call with Urkaine’s president Volodymyr Zelensky sparked the current impeachment probe into his behavior.
+Donald Trump‘s phone call with Urkaine’s president Volodymyr Zelensky sparked the current impeachment probe into his reported actions.
 The president’s critics suggest he used military aid as leverage to push Zelensky to dig up dirt on Joe Biden, while his supporters say there was no quid pro quo in their conversation.
-Regardless, if bribery was indeed a factor in the call, vice president Mike Pence‘s role in the scandal is still unclear.
+Regardless, if bribery was indeed a factor in the call, Vice President Mike Pence‘s role in the scandal is still unclear.

 In an op-ed for Newsweek, novelist Greg Olear suggests Pence knew about all of Trump’s alleged Ukraine activity.